MindfulMates/frontend-mm/README.md

 ### Dependencies

-Set up any necessary environment variables.
-Please refer to the project documentation or .env.example file for a list of required variables.
 Ensure that you have all the required environment variables properly configured.
 Install the required dependencies by running the following command:

 ```shell
 npm install axios@1.4.0 bootstrap@5.3.0 react@18.2.0 react-bootstrap@2.8.0 react-dom@18.2.0 react-icons@4.10.1 react-router-dom@6.14.0 react-scripts@5.0.1 react-star-rate@0.2.0 web-vitals@2.1.4
 ```

-Run the Application
+### Run the application
 Start the development server and open the application in your default browser by running the following command:

 ```shell